sceccotti89/Distributed-File-System/README.md

 All the project can be built using **gradle**.
 You don't need to download it, because you can use the gradle wrapper that downloads for you all the necessary tools.
 It automatically starts when you launch one of the subsequent commands.

 If you don't provide a resource or database location, from both input than from file, the default ones will be used.
-They are respectively **Resources/** and **Database/**.\\
+They are, respectively, **Resources/** and **Database/**.\\
 The setting files, when not specified, are: for client **Settings/ClientSettings.json**, for LoadBalancer and StorageNode **Settings/NodeSettings.json**.\\
 The files for logs and gossiping cannot be changed, and their path is, respectively, **Settings/log4j.properties** and **Settings/GossipSettings.json**.\\
 You can put your files either in a folder of the same directory of the the jar or inside the jar itself.
 If you want to update the jar just type: